Planned Giving Marketing and the Novel Coronavirus

-Face-to-face personal cultivation between you and your donor is the most effective marketing you can do.
+Personal cultivation between you and your donor has always been the most effective marketing you can do.
 It’s relationship-building and although it may start through other marketing, it’s the personal meeting that gives you direct insight into the interests of your donor.
 It’s the personal sharing that will help you connect your donor with the gift vehicle that best suits their needs and wants.
 Personal donor contact and visits should be a priority for your program.

 Unfortunately, seminars, conferences, and events of all shapes and sizes are being canceled and postponed around the globe to prevent the spread of the COVID-19.
-Sporting events, concerts, town hall meetings, and even the famous South by Southwest annual media festival in Austin, Texas.
-Both public and private gatherings are being cancelled.
-Any gathering which involves a large group of people, many of them elderly, convening in tightly enclosed space is a risk to the participants.
-Canceling events must also be a case-by-case determination for each organization.
-That being said, include in your decision-making the likelihood that your event will not draw much of a crowd until the COVID-19 pandemic is under control.
+Any gathering which involves a group of people convening in tightly enclosed space is a risk to the participants.
+Canceling events must be a case-by-case determination for each organization.
+Do you cancel altogether, or postpone until later in the year?
+Include in your decision-making the likelihood that your event will not draw much of a crowd until the COVID-19 pandemic is under control.

 Direct Mail and Email

 Constant cultivation is a key to success in fundraising, and it’s no different with planned giving.
 Building awareness with custom direct mail that includes your organization’s mission and branding is essential.
 It’s the personal nature of the message that is the key.